Developing Practical and Affordable Water Filtration Systems to Remove Cyanotoxins

 We are focusing on microcystins and looking at the materials, facilities, and costs to create a commercial-size microcystin biofilter or reactor.
 Research during the past 10 years has demonstrated bacteria that co-occur in the environment with toxic cyanobacteria blooms have the ability to break down cyanobacteria toxins, such as microcystin, and use them as an energy source.
 The University of Tennessee has isolated these types of organisms from Lake Erie, and has acquired the bacteria from Australia originally found to degrade microcystins.
 We will identify new microcystin-degrading bacterial species and study how well they destroy microcystins found in the Great Lakes.
 Field samples are being collected from western Lake Erie, Lake Ontario, and international locations such as Lake Tai (Taihu) in eastern China.
 We will determine the rates of biological microcystin decomposition and identify chemical end products and environmental factors that influence temperature and nutrient availability.
 We will identify any National Environmental Policy Act (NEPA) requirements for using the biofilter to degrade microcystins from natural water bodies.
 The goal of this phase of the study is to develop and operate a biological “digester” or biofilter under “pilot plant” conditions, similar to those currently used for the removal of persistent organic chemicals.

 This work is part of the Prevention, Control, and Mitigation of Harmful Algal Blooms (PCMHAB) program.
-The project team includes partners from the University of Tennessee and the State University of New York College of Environmental Science and Forestry, Syracuse.
+The project team includes partners from the University of Tennessee, Knoxville and the State University of New York College of Environmental Science and Forestry, Syracuse.

 This project is an essential first step for preparation of a large-scale biological filtration system to mitigate and prevent microcystins from getting into water distribution systems.
 Potential customers include resource managers and public and private potable water providers, and may include hospital, aquaculture, agriculture, and recreational waterbody managers.
 We have established an advisory team to address engineering and regulatory challenges for use of this technology in existing water facilities.
 This team includes a representative from a large water engineering firm and NEPA experts to help guide the early development of the technology.